janbarari/gradle-analytics-plugin/README.md

 Release
 ---
-Beta version will be published soon ;D
+Beta version will be published soon ;D (Waiting for Plugin Portal to review the beta version)

 License
 ---